highoffscience/ym/unittests/README.md

 Type 4:
    These libraries only contain the source files under test.
 Each directory/module will package all the source files within it into one shared library.

+TODO REMOVE cppyy source code - just the module installed through pip is needed TODO create a thirdparty folder with it's own makefile to fetch and build 3rd party libs